hanke580/upfuzz/README.md

 Requirement: java11, docker (Docker version 23.0.1, build a5ee5b1)
 > - Not test configurations.
 > - single Cassandra node upgrade: 3.11.15 => 4.1.2
-> - If using Nyx Mode, please follow clone the upfuzz repo and then follow the guide at `nyx_mode/README.md` before continuing.
+> - If using Nyx Mode, please clone the upfuzz repo at first and then follow the guide at `nyx_mode/README.md` before continuing.

 ### Test single version